itpplasma/GORILLA/README.md

 ### Magnetic field input
 The magnetic field can be provided by magnetohydrodynamics (MHD) equilibria with nested magnetic flux surfaces either in 2D (e.g. EFIT) or in 3D (e.g. VMEC).
 Supported equilibria are in the g-file or NetCDF format, respectively.
 For both equilibria formats, test files for the limited purpose of computing guiding-center orbits are provided.
-The g-file test equilibrium (`g_file_for_test`) corresponds to an axi-symmetric tokamak field described in Ref.
+The g-file test equilibrium (`g_file_for_test`) was provided by the ASDEX Upgrade Team for testing purposes and corresponds to the axisymmetric tokamak field configuration of ASDEX Upgrade (shot 26884 at 4300 ms) described in Ref.
 [3].
-The VMEC NetCDF text equlibrium (`netcdf_file_for_test.nc`) was provided by Michael Drevlak for testing purposes and corresponds to the stellarator field configuration described in Ref.
+The VMEC NetCDF test equlibrium (`netcdf_file_for_test.nc`) was provided by Michael Drevlak for testing purposes and corresponds to the stellarator field configuration described in Ref.
 [4], namely, a quasi-isodynamic reactor-scale device with five toroidal field periods and a major radius of 25 m.

 ## Documentation
 A detailed description of the working principle of GORILLA can be found in `DOCUMENTATION/GORILLA_DOC.pdf`.